 5. Paying Down Your Debt

 Debt can be a stumbling block to getting ahead financially as a freelancer.
-If you have student loans, a credit card balance, or other debt, it’s to your advantage to create a plan for paying them off as quickly as possible.
+If you have student loans, a credit card balance, or other debt, it’s to your advantage to create a plan for paying off your debt as quickly as possible.

 If your income is irregular, your budget should be designed to ensure that your most important living expenses are paid first.
 You can then decide how much room you have left in your budget to commit to debt repayment.

 Also, consider ways to make your debt less expensive.
-Refinancing student loans, for example, can help you to get a lower rate and monthly payment, which can ease budget strain.
-You can also consolidate credit card debt with a better APR (annual percentage rate) or even a rate of 0% with a balance-transfer offer.
-This can help you save on interest and pay off your debt.
+Refinancing student loans, for example, may help you to get a lower rate and monthly payment, if you qualify for them, which can ease budget strain.
+You might also consolidate credit card debt with a better APR (annual percentage rate) credit card or even a rate of 0% with a balance-transfer offer.
+This can help you save on interest, which could make it easier to pay off your debt.

 6. Separating Business and Personal Expenses